 - FCC regulations are not required for this form of broadcasting, so explicit content could come up more easily.

 If you’re a business owner, these disadvantages may not be a problem.
-You want to provide your patrons with the best possible music streaming in high quality, without having to worry about creating the mix yourself.
-Yes, SiriusXM can be a great substitute for music streaming services like Pandora or Spotify, which require you to be more engaged in the playlist creation process, but you still cannot play SiriusXM in your business.
-This is because of the music industry’s approach to licensing and copyright.
+You want to provide your patrons with the best possible SiriusXM music streaming in high quality, without having to worry about creating the audio mix yourself.
+Unfortunately, there are different disadvantages, like legal issues, that can plague your business.

 Playing SiriusXM in Your Business Could Cost You

 Since you’re streaming multiple songs, you will likely face fines for each song from several PROs.
 This gets expensive and could tank your business.
-Fortunately, there are business-focused music streaming services that manage this licensing for you.
+Fortunately, there are new business-focused music streaming services, including SiriusXM for Business, that manage this licensing for you.

 Purchasing these licenses also means that you will need to manage your own playlists.
 If you want to create a specific mood or ambiance in your establishment, but you can’t worry too much about each song in a playlist, you will benefit from a music streaming service that can create “stations” for you.